mhatrep/Mockito/Mockito.md

 Intent of our testing is to validate the behavior of a class Mocking techniques should be applied to the external dependencies of the class and not to the class itself.

+STUBBING METHOD’S RETURNED VALUE
+One of the basic functions of mocking frameworks is an ability to return a given value when a specific method is called.
+It can be done using Mockito.when() in conjunction with thenReturn () .
+This process of defining how a given mock method should behave is called stubbing.

+Mockito makes heavy use of static methods.
+It is good to use static imports to make code shorter and more readable.
+IDE can be used to automatize adding static imports

 # Test Doubles
 1. Dummy
 2. Fake
 3. Stub
 4. Mock
+Spy - a mock created as a proxy to an existing real object; some methods can be stubbed, while the un- stubbed ones are forwarded to the covered object
 ----------------------------------------------------
 # Mockito

+Basics.
+Annotations,

 Mocking in Mockito is performed using when(obj).then*() in the Arrange step.
 Later, interaction with our mock can be validated using verify() in the Assert step.